-Tax structuring for BOI promoted companies
+Seven tax structuring aspects for BOI promoted companies

 BOI-efficient tax structuring

 The Thailand Board of Investment is the governmental agency to promote foreign direct investments in Thailand.
-Key benefits of a BOI promotion are (i) the Foreign Business License to do business in Thailand with up to 100% foreign shareholders, (ii) the right to acquire legal ownership in real estate and (iii) tax holidays.
+Key benefits of a BOI promotion are

 The foreign investor enjoys tax holidays with a corporate income tax rate of 0%, withholding taxes of 0% and Thai income taxes of 0%.
 The 50% tax reduction will result in a 10% Thai corporate income taxation – if tax rates remain unchanged in the future.
 In addition, the investor has his specific tax burden in his country of residence and, if he is part of an international group of companies, certain other tax rates.
 These different tax rates apparently create the perfect storm for a highly efficient tax structuring.

 Experience shows that many foreign investors are happy enough to successfully apply for a BOI promotion certificate which gives some sort of tax holidays.
 From the tax advisors point of view, it is sad to see that possible tax advantages are generously wasted by ignorance and lack of knowledge.
 These are the tools and modules of efficient tax planning under a BOI promotion scenario:

 #1.
 Projects, not companies: The Board of Investment does not promote companies, but projects.
 Therefore, the project has to be carefully defined taking into consideration the cross-border tax value chain.
 Profitable elements have to be included, loss-maker have to be carved out.
 The contractual arrangements have to assure that the benefits of a tax holiday are utilized at the best possible.